Here are 40 ideas for a totally awesome, totally Portland summer, inside and out.

 - Head to an Amusement Park.
 Rides, games and carnival food are all in our own backyard at Oaks Park.
 Or head a little further out to The Enchanted Forest.

-- Check off a few items from our Summer of Fun guide.
+- Check off a few items from our Summer of Fun Daily Event Calendar.
 There you’ll find something fun to do every day of the summer.

 - Catch a movie in the park.
 Every summer, Portland Parks & Rec hosts a series of free movies in local parks around town.
-Here’s the schedule.
+Here’s the schedule, or find them on our popular Kids Calendar.

 - Take advantage of Sunday Parkways.
 A few Sundays every summer, the streets close to traffic and pedestrians and bikers get to rule the road.
 You’ll also find activities, vendors and lots more.
 Here’s the list of dates and locations.